visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 a progress bar in that the progress bar starts out small and then grows to the right until it takes up the whole length of the annotation.
-The color used to represent the progress can be set by clicking the **Start color** button and choosing a new color from the **Popup color menu**.
+The color used to represent the progress can be set by clicking the **Start color** button and choosing a new color from the **Popup color** menu.
 As the time slider annotation object shows more progress, the color that is used to fill up the time that has not been reached yet (end color) is overtaken by the start color.
-To set the end color for the time slider annotation object, click the **End color** button and choose a new color from the **Popup color menu**.
+To set the end color for the time slider annotation object, click the **End color** button and choose a new color from the **Popup color** menu.
 Normally, time slider annotation objects use the foreground color of the vis window when drawing the annotation's text.
 If you want to make the annotation use a special color, turn off the **Use foreground color** check box and click the **Text color** button